New CMS Proposal Will Reduce Hospitals’ DSH Allotments: Less Incentive for Hospitals to Treat the Uninsured

 Send comments to: Centers for Medicare & Medicaid Services, Department of Health and Human Services, Attention: CMS-2367-P, Mail Stop C4-26-05, 7500 Security Boulevard, Baltimore, MD 21244-1850

-Posted on May 13, 2013, in Affordable Care Act, CMS, CMS Proposal, DHHS, DSH Allotments, DSH Hospitals, Federal Law, Health Care Providers and Services, Hospitals, Legal Analysis, Legislation, Medicaid, Medicaid Costs, Medicaid Expansion, North Carolina, Reduction in Medicaid Payments, Uninsured and tagged Centers for Medicare and Medicaid Services, Health care, Medicaid, Medicaid Expansion, United States Department of Health and Human Services.
+Posted on May 13, 2013, in Affordable Care Act, CMS, CMS Proposal, DSH Allotments, DSH Hospitals, Federal Law, Health Care Providers and Services, Hospitals, Legal Analysis, Legislation, Medicaid, Medicaid Costs, Medicaid Expansion, NC DHHS, North Carolina, Reduction in Medicaid Payments, Uninsured and tagged Centers for Medicare and Medicaid Services, Health care, Medicaid, Medicaid Expansion, United States Department of Health and Human Services.
 Bookmark the permalink.
 3 Comments.